ACINQ/eclair/docs/release-notes/eclair-vnext.md

 eclair.channel.channel-open-limits.max-total-pending-channels-private-nodes = 99
 ```

-#### Configurable inbound connections rate limits (#????)
+#### Configurable inbound connections rate limits (#2601)

-We have added a parameter to `eclair.conf` to allow nodes to manage the number of inbound connections they accept from peers they do not have any existing channels with.
+We have added a parameter to `eclair.conf` to allow nodes to track the number of inbound connections they maintain from peers they do not have existing channels with.
+Once the limit is reached, Eclair will disconnect from the oldest tracked peers first.

-Outgoing connections are except from this limit.
+Outgoing connections are except from and do not count towards the limit.

 The new configuration option and default is as follows:
 ```conf